 In order to mitigate future outbreaks of foodborne illnesses, the Food and Drug Administration (FDA) was given the mandate to formulate standards for food processing, handling, and transportation.
 The Food Safety Modernization Act (FSMA) is a new set of regulations aimed at preventing contamination of food by bacteria, chemicals, or pests.
 As of April 6, 2018, these rules will govern all aspects of sanitary food transportation across the United States.

 Plastic shipping pallets are far more sanitary than wooden platforms; companies who take advantage of plastic pallet pooling systems will find it easier to comply with the new food transportation rules.
-Non-porous plastic pallets don’t become harbors for moisture or fluids and don’t attract insects.
+They do not absorb liquids and are impervious to infestation and contamination.
 Not only do they meet food grade pallet standards, they exceed them, beating out wood pallets as the leader in food grade pallet standards compliance.